jemc/libponyrt-bitcode/README.md

-# libponyrt.bc
+# libsavi_runtime.bc

-CI/CD automation for building libponyrt.bc for a variety of supported platforms.
+CI/CD automation for building `libsavi_runtime.bc` for a variety of supported platforms.